youtube/cobalt/cobalt/site/docs/reference/starboard/modules/14/media.md

 ### SbMediaIsBufferUsingMemoryPool

-If SbMediaGetBufferUsingMemoryPool returns true, it indicates that media buffer pools should be allocated on demand, as opposed to using SbMemory* functions.
+If SbMediaGetBufferUsingMemoryPool returns true, it indicates that media buffer pools should be allocated on demand, as opposed to using malloc functions.

 #### Declaration